mobregozo/job-finder/README.md

 - [r/remotejs](https://www.reddit.com/r/remotejs/)

-Have you noticed something wrong? or Do you have any specific website that I am missing?
+Have you noticed something wrong?
+Do you have other ideas that can help this document?
-I am truly open for feedback, so feel free to contact me or directly submit a PR into the repository.
+I am truly open for feedback! so feel free to contact me or directly submit a PR into the repository.